lrjoshi/webpage/content/post/second-post.md

 buildindex(basename= “seneca”, reference= “sva.fasta”)
 ```

-Now, I can align your reads with the index which I  created above.
+Now, I can align reads in **meta.fastq** to the index file which I  created above.

 ```